Day one

 Annual Letter

 Greetings on this first day of 2021.
 The last sentence of my last years letter wished you good health, peace and happiness.
 I hope that my wishes came true.
 Needless to say it has been an extremely difficult year for all of us.
 When I last wrote I could never have imagined what was coming.
-In fact I still have to pinch myself to be sure its all been real.
+In fact I still have to pinch myself to be sure it’s all been real.
 A pandemic and the ensuing deaths, poverty, hunger, homelessness.
 The death of George Floyd and the ensuing battle for racial justice.
 The political chaos.
 Each alone brings stress and anxiety but together it is truly almost too much.
 That said let me say that I am blessed and grateful for the health of myself and family and friends.
 Some have had Covid but have recovered.

 You all know my passion for travel.
 I did get a little in at the start of the year.
 Finished a holiday cruise with good friends Nita and Rick thru the Panama Canal.
 Enjoyed our many stops in beautiful places with lovely people. you read about that in my prior letter.